BBenyamini/BBukombe.github.io/_pages/resume.md

 **Data cleaning :**
   * Data quality assurance best practices in relation to statistical methods, and project objectives
-  *	Creating and incorporating metadata and handling missing values
+  *	Handling missing values
+  * Assessing and fixing inconsistency in data

 **Model development :**
   *	Selecting the appropriate type of model to use, exploring strengths and weaknesses of the model